serpapi/google-search-results-java/README.md

  - searches on Google using the query: q = "coffee"
  - parses the messy HTML responses
  - return a standardized JSON response
-The class GoogleSearchResults
+The class GoogleSearch
  - Format the request to Serp API server
  - Execute GET http request
  - Parse JSON into Ruby Hash using JSON standard library provided by Ruby Et voila..

 Alternatively, you can search:
- - Bing using BingSearchResults class
+ - Bing using BingSearch class
- - Baidu using BaiduSearchResults class
+ - Baidu using BaiduSearch class

 See the playground to generate your code. https://serpapi.com/playground